 Be Holy For I am Holy – Set Apart Among the Nations

 Israel was to be different from all the other nations and not engage in the same practices they did.
 Did they always do this?
 No.

 Israel, throughout scripture, experienced cycle after cycle of Disobedience – Judgment – Repentance – Redemption.
-We see this particularly in the Book of Judges where we read time and time again “But Bnei-Yisrael again did what was evil in Adonai’s eyes”.
+We see this particularly in the Book of Judges where we read time and time again “But Bnei-Yisrael again did what was evil in Hashem’s eyes”.